Movies & TV

 Project Hail Mary, the fantastic new sci-fi movie starring Oscar-nominee Ryan Gosling (Barbie, Drive), is available to watch in cinemas now.

-An adaptation of the beloved novel by Andy Weir (The Martian), the film sees Gosling play Ryland Grace, a man who wakes up on a spaceship alone, with no recollection of who he is or how he got there.
+An adaptation of the beloved novel by Andy Weir (The Martian), the film sees Gosling play Ryland Grace, a man who wakes up alone on a spaceship, with no recollection of who he is or how he got there.

-Through flashback, we learn that on Earth, he was once a former scientist turned high-school teacher.
+Through flashbacks, we learn that on Earth, he was once a former scientist turned high school teacher.

 Project Hail Mary is a near-perfect blockbuster and genuine crowdpleaser.